 One man, Jim Detterline, climbed the mountain 428 times before passing away in a solo climbing accident near his hometown.
-During the course of his 60 year life, this former park ranger climbed Longs Peak an average of 7 times a year…and I have no clue when he started.
+During the course of his 60 year life, this former park ranger climbed Longs Peak an average of more than 14 times a year (his first climb was age 30).
 What’s perhaps more spectacular is that Detterline is said to have helped save more than 1,000 people across the Rocky Mountains.
 This resulted in him earning the US Interior Department’s Valor Award.

 The record number of summits by a female is held by Lisa Foster, who broke the record for most female summits on her 73rd trip up the mountain in August 2015.
-I’m not sure, but I’m guessing she’s climbed it since.
+As of January 2019, she’s climbed the peak 113 times.